Endless Scroll

 Endless Scroll is the debut studio album by American punk band Bodega.
 It was released on June 1, 2018 under What's Your Rupture?.

 Release

 On April 3, 2018, Bodega announced the release of their debut album, along with the single "Can't Knock the Hustle".
 The next single "Jack In Titanic" was released on May 3, 2018.

 Critical reception

 Endless Scroll was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 74, based on 13 reviews.
 Aggregator Album of the Year gave the release a 75 out of 100 based on a critical consensus of 14 reviews.

+In July of 2018, a rating of 6/10 was given by Kevin Korber citing its "monochromatic" experience as "the songs on Endless Scroll have a habit of blending into each other over time".
+Their lyrics were praised, however.

+Many review sites place them around the 75/100 area (Metacritic - 74, AOTY - 75, New Noise Magazine - 4/5 Clash - 8/10, etc) and it has been mentioned that listening to them live or while they are on tour is a better experience than via audio device.